-The core information include the graphics card name and driver version as well as the core voltage, core clock, shader clock, memory clock and fan speed.
+The core information includes the graphics card name and driver version as well as the core voltage, core clock, shader clock, memory clock and fan speed.
 The availability of these values depends largely on the graphics card itself: if it is supported it should be shown.
 While you can run MSI Afterburner on unsupported video cards, you won't get much out of the program as most options are unavailable.

 Settings can directly be saved as profiles.
 This is handy for overclocking or underclocking the graphics card in specific situations.
 It is for example possible to create one standard profile, one overclocked profile for gaming and other gpu intensive tasks and one underclocked profile for situations where the graphics card is not needed at all to save power or tune down the fan to limit noise generation.

 The settings button leads to an extensive configuration menu.
-Here it is possible to change the behavior of the card's fan, the hardware monitoring, on-screen display and profiles among other options.
+Here it is possible to change the behavior of the card's fan(s), the hardware monitoring, on-screen display and profiles among other options.

 Hardware monitoring graphs can be enabled or disabled in this tab.
-It is furthermore possible to activate hardware monitoring history logging which can be helpful when troubleshooting video card problems.
+It is furthermore possible to activate hardware monitoring history logging which can be helpful when you are troubleshooting video card problems.

 Hotkeys can be assigned to the profiles that have been created to switch easily between them.
 There is also an option to set automatic 2D and 3D profiles which will then be automatically enabled whenever the system uses 2D and 3D applications (meaning gpu-less and gpu intensive processes).